 Recovery of Chinook Salmon in the Upper Salmon MPG is desired to support local fisheries and economies.
 At least five of the eight populations must meet criteria set forth by McElhany et al. (2000) and the Interior Columbia Technical Recovery Team (2007) for the MPG to be considered viable and for recovery of the Snake River Evolutionary Significant Unit.
 We estimate that 95,121 juvenile Chinook Salmon may be consumed by Northern Pikeminnow assuming that 60% of their diet is fish and 50% of that is Chinook Salmon.
-Considering that that diet scenarios used in our study are likely conservative assumptions, especially during the fall DSR emigration, the estimated number of Chinook Salmon consumed is substantial.
+Considering that diet scenarios used in our study are likely conservative assumptions, especially during the fall DSR emigration, the estimated number of Chinook Salmon consumed is substantial.